White House bans CNN reporter from Rose Garden event after she peppers Trump with tough questions

 "I told them that is often our only chance to ask the president questions.
 Those questions were questions any reporter would have asked, and I was there to represent all of the networks and therefore ask about the questions of the day," she said on CNN's The Situation Room with Wolf Blitzer.

-Trump and Juncker gave brief statements there about their meeting on Wednesday.
+Trump and Juncker gave brief statements at the Rose Garden event about their meeting on Wednesday.

 "Just because the White House is uncomfortable with a question regarding the news of day doesn't mean the question isn't relevant and shouldn't be asked," CNN said in its statement.
 "This decision to bar a member of the press is retaliatory in nature and not indicative of an open and free press.
 We demand better."